rsuite/rsuite/docs/pages/guide/v5-features/en-US/index.md

 ---

-## Upgrading To v5 From v4
+## Migration from v4 to v5

-The v5 version has been released, and then I will provide you with guidance so that you can quickly upgrade from v4 to v5.
+The next step will provide you with guidance so that you can quickly migrate from v4 to v5.

 ### Updating your dependencies

 - React is upgraded to version 16.8 and above.
+- Make sure your current rsuite version is `4.*`, otherwise [please migrate to v4 first](https://v4.rsuitejs.com/guide/v3-to-v4/).

 ### Run codemods